tensorflow/swift/proposals/ImplicitCopyWarnings.md

 We should emit a warning in the above code so that the user is aware that their training loop is blocking on data transfer and CPU computation.

-The round-trip-rule gives us exactly what we want in the example.
-So does the proposed heuristic.
+The round-trip-rule achieves exactly what we want!

 ## The round-trip-rule does not catch all slow programs